-44. As information-sharing can ensure coherent and consistent approaches, a dedicated or coordination body or bodies dealing with investment issues may play a crucial role in preventing and mitigating disputes.
-While some common features can be drawn among government practices, it is important to note that there is no one-size-fits-all approach and that identifying or establishing such body or bodies may also differ depending on the form or structure of the government.

-45. In identifying or establishing a coordination body, States have generally followed three different approaches: (i) creating a single coordination agency; (ii) distributing dispute prevention and mitigation functions among different agencies each having a specific role or handling certain grievances; or (iii) a hybrid approach establishing a committee or commission composed of governmental and related agencies, including ministries and specialized entities, with one of the agencies performing the secretariat function.33 All approaches have their advantages and disadvantages, which may also differ depending on the economic sectors.

-46. A single coordination agency has been established either as an autonomous body or within an existing ministry or a governmental agency.
-For example, a number of States have assigned the ombudsman to function as a coordination body (for example, Brazil, Georgia, Greece, Kazakhstan,34 Mongolia,35 Philippines, Republic of Korea, Russian Federation and Ukraine).
+- 43. As information-sharing can ensure coherent and consistent approaches, a dedicated coordination body or bodies dealing with investment issues could play an important role in preventing and mitigating disputes.
+While some common features exist among government practices, there is no one-size-fits-all approach on how to identify or establish such body or bodies as this may vary depending on the form or structure of the government. - 44.
+In identifying or establishing a coordination body, States have generally followed three different approaches: (i) creating a single coordination agency; (ii) distributing dispute prevention and mitigation functions among different agencies each having a specific role or handling certain grievances; or (iii) a hybrid approach establishing a committee or commission composed of governmental and related agencies, including ministries and specialized entities, with one of the agencies performing the secretariat function.51 - 45.
+A single coordination agency has been established either as an autonomous body or within an existing ministry or a governmental agency.
+For example, a number of States have assigned an ombudsman to function as a coordination body (for example, Brazil, Georgia, Greece, Kazakhstan,52 Mongolia,53 Philippines, Republic of Korea, Russian Federation and Ukraine).
 Others have a designated investment promotion agency to function as the coordination body (for example, Chile's InvestChile, Georgia's Invest in Georgia).
-In others, the coordination body has been established under a single ministry.
-For example, the Litigation Directorate of the Ministry of Finance of Bulgaria coordinates the representation in disputes.
-In Czechia, prevention and management of investment disputes fall within the competence of the Investment Protection Unit at the Ministry of Finance.
-In Colombia, the Directorate of Foreign Investment and Services established within the Ministry of Commerce provides the function.
-In Chile, the Director General of International Economic Relations of the

-30 Submission from the Republic of Korea, 31 July 2019 (A/CN.9/WG.III/WP.179), p.
-5.

-31 Association of Southeast Asian Nations, "Viet Nam finalises Handbook for Implementing International Investment Commitments", 9 November 2021, available at https://asean.org/vietnam-finalises-handbook-for-implementing-international-investment-commitments/.

-32 APEC, Handbook on Obligations in International Investment Treaties, p.
-5.
+In other States, the coordination body has been established under a single ministry (for example, the Litigation Directorate of the Ministry of Finance of Bulgaria, the Investment Protection Unit at the Ministry of Finance in Czechia, the Directorate of Foreign Investment and Services established within the Ministry of Commerce of Colombia, the Director General of International Economic Relations of the Ministry of Foreign Affairs of Chile, 54 the Office of Investment Arbitration in Panama, and the Directorate of Dispute Prevention and Resolution of the Ministry of Industry, Commerce and MSMEs in the Dominican Republic).
+In 2023, the Republic of Korea established a separate division within the Ministry of Justice dedicated to ISDS prevention and mitigation.
+Apart from monitoring potential disputes by reviewing government policies, measures, laws, and regulations, this division is also responsible for providing legal advice regarding potential treaty violations of any administrative or governmental institution, upon request.55 In addition, the Republic of Korea established the Foreign Investment Committee under the Ministry of Trade, Industry and Energy. - 46.
+In some States, the coordination is done by a committee composed of several ministries and/or governmental agencies.
+In Egypt, for instance, the ministerial committee on investment contracts dispute resolution has been established within the Cabinet of Ministers to settle disputes arising from investment contracts.
+56 The Committee examines the divergence in views and disagreements arising between the parties to the contract and may settle the dispute with their consent.
+In Saudi Arabia, the Investment Council linked to the Supreme National Investment Committee aims to improve communication between the public and private sectors.
+57 The Council plays a key role in coordinating efforts among various government agencies and stakeholders to streamline investment processes, propose solutions, and create a more

-33 World Bank Group, supra note 4.
+51 See World Bank, supra note 37, p.
+12.

-34 Article 12.1 of the Law on Investments.
+52 Article 12.1 of the Law on Investments.

-35 Investor Protection Council.
+53 Investor Protection Council.